Night view of Shibuya in Tokyo

 Damn, this city is huuuge!

-Tokyo Skytree is the tallest building in Japan and it’s more than worth taking the elevators that whizz you up within seconds to the observation gallery located at 450 meters above the ground.
+Your next stop is Tokyo Skytree, the tallest building in Japan, and it’s more than worth taking the elevators that whizz you up within seconds to the observation gallery located at 450 meters above the ground.
+Whichever direction you look, there’s Tokyo around you.
+With one exception – on clear days, the majestic Fuji is visible on the western horizon.

 It’s time for the last dinner in Japan.
 So how about the fugu? 😊

-Getting around Tokyo during this 2 day itinerary
+Planning your Tokyo 2 day itinerary

 How to get to Tokyo?

-By train
+By train from other cities

-If you follow our 10 day Japan itinerary, you’ll arrive in Tokyo by train from Hakone area (after enjoying incredible views of Mount Fuji!) by taking the Odakyu-operated Hakone Express to Shinjuku Station in Tokyo.
+If you follow our 10 day Japan itinerary, you’ll arrive in Tokyo by train from the Hakone area (after enjoying incredible views of Mount Fuji!) by taking the Odakyu-operated Hakone Express to Shinjuku Station in Tokyo.

 But, since Tokyo is the capital of Japan, you can arrive basically from anywhere by taking Shinkansen.
 For example, a ride from Kyoto to Tokyo takes approximately 3 hours.
 Plus, riding a Shinkansen is definitely a Japan bucket list item!

+Tokyo has two major airports – Haneda and Narita.
 Most of the international flights arrive at Narita airport, while Haneda airport handles mostly domestic.

 Haneda airport is closer to Tokyo, so you can take a limousine bus to get to Shinjuku.